prestsoftware/prest/docs/src/workspace/index.rst

 |

-Prest's **workspace** is the area where imported/Prest-generated datasets are available for analysis and exporting.
+Prest's **workspace** is the area where imported or Prest-generated datasets are available for analysis and exporting.

 Its three columns provide the following information about all datasets listed there:

 1. *"Name"*.
-The name of the dataset, as imported from file or specified by you through a Prest operation.
+The name of the dataset, as imported from file or specified by the user through a Prest operation.

 2. *"Alternatives/Goods"*.
 Depending on whether the dataset in question is :ref:`general <general-datasets>` or :ref:`budgetary <budgetary-datasets>`, the total number of alternatives or goods in that dataset is shown, respectively.